-8-3-7.
-Implication:
+11-2-7.
+Implication

-The thesis has implications for academics, practitioners or society.
+The dissertation has implications for academics, practitioners, or society.

-8-3-8.
-Writing:
+11-2-8.
+Writing

 The text is clear and concise without unnecessary repetition and is written in the format of an argument with substantial evidence and claims.
-The writing adheres to standard research practices of citations and works cited without instance of plagiarism.
+The writing adheres to standard research practices for citations and works cited without any instances of plagiarism.